Jersey Courts for More than 30 Years.

 The Courts throughout the State of New Jersey encourage divorce litigants to resolve cases on your own and through mediation as you are able to control your own futures by reaching an agreement that is acceptable to both of you.
 Otherwise, you will leave decisions that will affect your family to a virtual stranger, the judge.
 In fact, if you do not resolve your divorce on your own or through mediation, every divorce in the State of New Jersey will be sent to economic mediation before a Matrimonial Early Settlement Panel (MESP).
 The MESP is a program in which experienced matrimonial attorneys volunteer their time to assist divorce litigants resolve financial issues.
 If your case is not settled through MESP, you will be sent to Post-MESP economic mediation, in which you appear before a qualified mediator selected by you or the Court.

 The Middlesex County divorce mediation lawyers at Brause, Brause & Ventrice, L.L.C., draw upon their more than 60 years combined experience in divorce and family law to provide you with mediation services to address the unique needs of your family.
+Courts, colleagues, and members of the community regularly call upon us to mediate difficult divorce and family law matters.

 Both of our attorneys have been appointed to serve as Matrimonial Early Settlement Panelists in Middlesex County based upon their experience, knowledge, and reputation.